 If you don't have at least one file explorer installed on your device, then I'm not sure how you actually use it (if you an even call it "using").
 However, there are a veritable plethora of file managers in the Store, so choosing one as your primary can be a real task.

 If you're on the side of the fence that most of us here at AP are, and have tried nearly every reasonable-looking file manager in the Play Store, then you've probably gotten to the point where you don't even check out new offerings any more, right?
+That's exactly how I was about an hour ago, before we found Solid Explorer Beta.
 Read More